Nueva canción: Argentina: Nuevo cancionero (New Songbook)

-In Argentina, the movement was founded under the name Nuevo Cancionero and formally codified on 11 February 1963 when fourteen artists met in Mendoza, Argentina to sign the Manifiesto Fundacional de Nuevo Cancionero.
+In Argentina, the movement was founded under the name "nuevo cancionero" and formally codified on 11 February 1963 when fourteen artists met in Mendoza, Argentina to sign the Manifiesto Fundacional de nuevo cancionero.
 Present were both musical artists and poet writers.
 The Argentine movement especially was a musico-literal.
 Writers like Armando Tejada Gomez were highly influential and made substantial contributions to the movement in the form of original poetry.
-The Manifesto's introduction places the roots of Nuevo Cancionero in the rediscovery of folk music and indigenous traditions to the work of folklorists Atahualpa Yupanqui and Buenaventura Luna and the internal urban migration that brought rural Argentines to the capital of Buenos Aires.
+The Manifesto's introduction places the roots of nuevo cancionero in the rediscovery of folk music and indigenous traditions to the work of folklorists Atahualpa Yupanqui and Buenaventura Luna and the internal urban migration that brought rural Argentines to the capital of Buenos Aires.
 The body of the document outlines the goal of the movement: the development of a national song that overcome the dominance of tango-folklore in Argentine national music and the rejection of pure commercialism.
-Instead Nuevo Cancionero sought to embrace of institutions that encouraged critical thinking and the open exchange of ideas.
+Instead nuevo cancionero sought to embrace of institutions that encouraged critical thinking and the open exchange of ideas.

-Nuevo Cancionero's most famous proponent was Mercedes Sosa.
-Her success at the 1965 Cosquin Folklore Festival introduced Nuevo Cancionero to new levels of public exposure after Argentine folk powerhouse Jorge Cafrune singled her out on stage as a budding talent.
+Nuevo cancioneros most famous proponent was Mercedes Sosa.
+Her success at the 1965 Cosquin Folklore Festival introduced nuevo cancionero to new levels of public exposure after Argentine folk powerhouse Jorge Cafrune singled her out on stage as a budding talent.
 In 1967, Sosa completed her first international tour in the United States and Europe.
-Other notable Nuevo Cancionero artists of this time included Tito Francia, Víctor Heredia, and César Isella, who left the folk music group Los Fronterizos to pursue a solo career.
+Other notable nuevo cancionero artists of this time included Tito Francia, Víctor Heredia, and César Isella, who left the folk music group Los Fronterizos to pursue a solo career.
 In 1969 he set the poetry of Armando Tejada Gomez to produce "Canción para todos", an anthem later designated by UNESCO the hymn of Latin America.